Ayah Pin: Spiritual career

 On 18 July 2005, a group of masked vigilantes vandalised the Sky Kingdom's headquarters, smashing windows and torching buildings.
 Two days later, 58 followers were arrested, and on 31 July, three of Ayah Pin's four wives were also arrested in Kelantan.
 Ayah Pin escaped arrest and became a fugitive wanted by the Malaysian authorities.
-Forty-five members face charges of failing to observe the government fatwa (i.e. for continuing to be members of a sect declared as deviant), which carries a fine up to RM 3,000 or two years in prison.
+Forty-five members face charges of failing to observe the government fatwa (i.e. for continuing to be members of a sect declared as deviant), which carries a fine of up to RM 3,000 or two years in prison.
 One of those arrested faced an additional charge of "insulting Islam".
 Court cases promise to revolve around the issue of religious freedom, which is theoretically guaranteed by the Malaysian constitution.

 On 1 August 2005, officials of the Besut Land and District Office destroyed the Sky Kingdom's various buildings, citing Section 129 of the National Land Code (which punishes unauthorised construction with land confiscation).
 The titular landowner is Ayah Pin's first wife, who apparently failed to appear in court for a hearing on the matter.
 On 1 September 2005, at a hearing, a trial date for 45 followers accused of violating the government fatwa was set for three days beginning 18 December that year.
 All of the accused were represented by Wan Haidi Wan Yusoh of Ubaidullah Aziz and Co., who unsuccessfully petitioned the court to order his name blacked out by the media.
 The group had previously experienced great difficulty in attracting legal representation, presumably owing to attorneys' fear of reprisals or negative publicity.

 As of 2007, after wide media coverage, the original Hulu Besut commune, now down to 24 members, had reportedly chosen a new leader, who turned out to be a former police chief inspector in his 30s.
-The group is suspicious of visitors, and routinely turns off the commune's lights whenever a car approaches at night in order to conceal themselves.
+The group is suspicious of visitors, and routinely turns off the commune's lights whenever a car approaches at night in order to conceal itself.
 From 2009 onwards, Ayah Pin was believed to have been residing in exile in Narathiwat, Thailand until his death.